ritheesh4/brad-js/head_first_js/README.md

 10. typof null is object.
 But most recent spec defines type of null as null.

 11. According to JavaScript rules, it will convert the true to 1 athen compare with the next value.

+12. What JvaScript considers falsey

+    - undefined is falsey.
+    - null is falsey.
+    - 0 is falsey.
+    - The empty string is falsey.
+    - NaN is falsey.

+13. Strings
+    Strings are both premitive and object type.
+Numbers and booleans can also act like objects.//refrece book:The Definitive
+    - string.trim() => Removes white spaces are the string.
+    - string.toUpperCase() => Convert letters into upper case.
+    - string.charAt(index) => Gives the character on that particular index of the string.
+    - string.indexOf("substring") => This resutrns the index of the substring beginning.
+    - string.indexOf("substrig", index) => By giving the second argument index, the search skips index values of the
+      index provided.
+For example is the index is 5, the search starts from index 5.
+Its like a starting position.
+    - If the string can not be found, -1 returns as the index.
+    - strings.substring(5, 10) => Is used to find the substring of index starts at 5 and ends at 10;(delimiter)
+    - string.split(",") => the comma's are splitted then add those substrings to an array.
+    - string.replace("target","string") => Using this, string can be replaced.
+    - string.match(/substring/g) => This can be used to check a particualr string is matching the main string.Regexp is required = /substring/g.